Pascack Hills High School

-Pascack Hills High School (PHHS) is a four-year comprehensive public high school, one of two secondary schools serving students in ninth through twelfth grades as part of the Pascack Valley Regional High School District in Bergen County, New Jersey, United States.
-PHHS serves the residents of both Montvale, where the campus is located, and the neighboring community of Woodcliff Lake.
+Pascack Hills High School (PHHS) is a four-year comprehensive public high school, one of two secondary schools serving students in ninth through twelfth grade as part of the Pascack Valley Regional High School District in Bergen County, in the U.S. state of New Jersey.
+Pascack Hills serves the residents of both Montvale, where the campus is located, and the neighboring community of Woodcliff Lake.
 The other high school in the district is Pascack Valley High School, which serves the communities of Hillsdale and River Vale.

-As of the 2021–22 school year, the school had an enrollment of 827 students and 71.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
-There were 3 students (0.4% of enrollment) eligible for free lunch and 3 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 767 students and 77.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
+There were 5 students (0.7% of enrollment) eligible for free lunch and 5 (0.7% of students) eligible for reduced-cost lunch.